RgbTrouw/Compass/README.md

 # Compass

 A simple compass application for Android.
-The compass has multiple indicators.
+The model has multiple indicators.